Life Sciences & Medicine

 What is the teaching schedule?

 The course mode is blended with the number of face-to-face events and online tutorials and resources.
-It includes four face-to-face days: 23rd and 24th January and 28th and 29th March 2024 packed with Introduction to the module and assessments, interactive lectures, workshops, and journal clubs.
+It includes four face-to-face days: 16th and 17th January and 27th and 28th March, 2024 packed with Introduction to the module and Assessments, interactive lectures and group work.

 The learning material and academic resources are provided online on KEATS (King's E-learning and Teaching Service).
 Part of the course hours (180 hours) are dedicated to self-learning; Reading list will be essential to refer to as part of the learning.